gregorygos/sms-monitor/README.md

   - Partition data into multiple `ConcurrentDictionaries` using relevant keys, such as:
     - **Country code**.
     - **Modulo of the phone number**, to evenly distribute load.
   - For advanced caching and expiration strategies, offload to a third-party service such as **Redis**, leveraging techniques like **Least Recently Used (LRU)** to optimize resource usage and reduce bottlenecks.
-(This is what I would've done if I had more time)
+(This is what I would've done if I had more time) and it would have massively simplified my approach.

 ### Message Batching
 - A common use-case is texting customers about a lunch offer just before lunch: